 Operating over 50 ATMs across the US means that Athena is the gateway for tens of thousands of customers to the world of Bitcoin and other digital currencies.
-While we help customers every day get the coins they want and need, a few customers end up wishing they had never purchased bitcoin in the first place: Victims of fraud perpetuated by third-parties.
-We've issued scam warnings in the past (1,2,3), and even broke news about one "hurricane" scam last year, but we wanted to provide a more comprehensive list of situations you should look out for.
+While we help customers every day get the coins they want and need, some customers end up unwittingly victims of fraud perpetuated by scam artists.
+We've issued scam warnings in the past (1,2,3), and even broke news about one "hurricane" scam in 2017, but we wanted to provide a more comprehensive list of situations you should look out for.

 It's important to note that these are updates of scams that have existed for much longer than Bitcoin has been around.
-Most have been adapted to take advantage of this new payment form; these scams would have been and still are conducted using Western Union/MoneyGram, money orders, or even bank wires.
+Most have been adapted to take advantage of this new payment form, but have previously and are still are conducted using gift cards, Western Union/MoneyGram, money orders, or even bank wires.
 Scammers using Bitcoin will often "helpfully" point out nearby ATMs from which you can send them money.
-They like Bitcoin because transactions cannot be cancelled, reversed, or otherwise refunded once broadcast.
+They like Bitcoin because transactions cannot be cancelled, reversed, or otherwise refunded once broadcast….

 — Bitcoin Scams to Avoid —